TheBusyBiscuit/builds/README.md

 After it's done, it will clear out any source files that arised during ```git clone```.<br>

 ## How to add your own repository
-This repository hosts several of my Maven projects, including [Slimefun](https://github.com/TheBusyBiscuit/Slimefun4) and a couple of [Slimefun Addons](https://github.com/TheBusyBiscuit/Slimefun4/wiki/Addons) developed by the community.<br>
+This repository hosts several of my Maven projects, including [Slimefun](https://github.com/Slimefun/Slimefun4) and a couple of [Slimefun Addons](https://github.com/Slimefun/Slimefun4/wiki/Addons) developed by the community.<br>
 If you want your own project to be added, simply submit a Pull Request to this repository with your desired changes and a description of why you want your project to be added.
 All you have to do is to modify the `resources/repos.json` file, go down to the bottom and add your repository as another JSON object.

-### Prerequisites
+### Guidelines
-Repositories must fulfill the following criteria:
+Repositories on this page must adhere to the following guidelines.
-1. They must have a valid `pom.xml` file.
+If a project violates any of these rules, it will be removed from the site.
+If you see a project on our site which violates these guidelines, feel free to report it on the Issues Tracker.
+Note that many of these guidelines are requirements of technical nature.

-2. They must be publicly available on GitHub and Open-Source.
+1. They must be publicly available on GitHub and Open-Source.
-3. They must have a valid `LICENSE` file with a permissive Open-Source license (e.g. MIT, Apache or GNU GPL or similar).
+2. They must have a valid `LICENSE` file with a permissive Open-Source license (e.g. MIT, Apache or GNU GPL or similar).
+3. They must have a valid `pom.xml` file.
+4. They are not allowed to force auto-updates on people without providing an option to disable it.

 ### Example
 ```javascript